Superchig/rolf/README.md

 # Long-term TODO (May Never Happen)
 - [ ] Add Windows support
 - [ ] Implement our own png and jpeg decoders
-- [ ] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews
+- [x] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews
+- [ ] Make the file manager way faster